Waterford Walking Trails

 Lady Louisa’s Walk

-Lady Louisa’s walk is primarily a woodland walk along the riverbank, just 30 minutes from Gold Coast Golf Resort Hotel.
+Lady Louisa’s walk is primarily a woodland walk along the riverbank, just 30 minutes from Gold Coast Resort Dungarvan.
 Lady Louisa was the daughter of the 7th Duke of Devonshire, ancestor of the current owner of Lismore Castle, the 12th Duke of Devonshire.
 The Spout is a natural spring well that provided water for the estate workers in the castle until the early part of the nineteenth century.
 One can expect to find woodland plants such as beech, ash, ferns, spindle tree, holly and ivy as well as wood sorrel, golden saxifrage and wild garlic to name but a few.

 Lough Mohra Walk (Comeraghs)

 The Lough Mohra National Looped Walk is the longer of the two loops in Glenpatrick Woods, encompassing the features of the An Rathbeag looped walk, just 30 minutes from Gold Coast Resort Dungarvan.
 The Lough Mohra Coum lies under the Knockanaffrin Ridge.
 This coum is a marshy hollow created by glaciation.
 It is worthwhile spending some time in this serene place and enjoying the stunning views.
 On a clear day, you will see the peak of Slievenamon, the historic Kilcash on the eastern slopes of Slievenamon and the Walsh Mountains in the gap between Slievenamon as well as the lower hills of Kilkenny.

 Jack Burtchaell Waterford City Walking Tours is a popular choice.
 The walking tour is one hour duration, through the regional capital and Ireland’s oldest city, including two cathedrals, four national monuments, and a gallery of rogues and rascals, delivered in a witty, entertaining style, by a master storyteller.